wp-plugins/jquery-notify/readme.txt

 == Screenshots ==

+1. The plugin in action, using the "success" style
+1. The plugin in action, using the "default" style
-1. The plugin in action
+1. The plugin in action, using the "error" style

 == Changelog ==